A Bridge Between Climate Science and Economics: OPTiMEM and the Heat Conjecture for Estimation of Social Cost of Greenhouse Gases: Methods and Results

 \subsection{Social Cost of greenhouse gases is a multi-dimensional phase space for each year.}

-In this heat-conjecture model we compute an empirically founded incomplete cost per tonne of emitted GHGs (Fig. \ref{Fig_SCC_isosurface_2Views}).
+In this heat-conjecture model we compute an empirically founded cost per tonne of emitted GHGs (Fig. \ref{Fig_SCC_isosurface_2Views}).
 Thus, our "SCC" is a set of SC-GHG's, and represents a more sophisticated view.
 Each SC-GHG is at least a 3 dimensional phase space for each of: SC-CO$_2$, SC-CH$_4$, SC-N$_2$O, and SC-Fgas.
+This cost is subject to the limits of costs that are present in the TWD, and can be amended based on work on what costs are included in the TWD.

 To compute the SC-GHG basis, the cost of a tonne of GHG is computed based on our scenarios and time span, per equations (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} \S11.1-11.8).
 These results represent our best effort, validated by fitting existing climate data, excluding most potential tipping points and other surprises (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} \S5).
 The surfaces in figure \ref{Fig_SCC_isosurface_2Views} do not include stochastic variance risk, nor all believed climate risks.